zouzias/maven-python-mojos/maven-python-plugin/README.md

         </pluginRepository>
     </pluginRepositories>

-Make sure that have the rights to read from this maven repo
+Make sure that have the rights to read from this maven repository.

 ## Build and install manually